 Pedro: I’ve always loved writing.
 Before writing the book about my Asian trip I wrote two fiction ones.
 And when I left, I confess that I imagined a book would come from it.
 I was gonna live so much, gonna have so much… food for thought… You know, I think a lot, and I knew there would be so much to think about, I’d learn so much… and if that’s the case, it’d be almost selfish not to share it.
 And yeah, that’s exactly what happened.
 For example, I was treated so kindly in so many places most people consider scary that I felt it was my responsibility to share these experiences and defeat, even if just for a single person, some of these stereotypes.

 My biggest challenge in putting my story together was to keep it short.
 Or not gigantic.
-It’s difficult to be objective in selecting what’s important when everything is important for you!
+It’s difficult to be objective in selecting what’s important when everything is important to you!
 So I had about 700 pages of text but eventually, I managed to bring it down to 390.
 I’m currently going through the exact same problem with my African book.
 But I’ll get there!

 The other challenge was to self-publish.
 I didn’t like the way the publishing system works so I decided to do it on my own.
 Turned out great!